PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 It will consist of the following properties:
 - `id`: unique identifier
 - `name`: name of music
-- `link`: public link to the music (it could be whatever you want _YouTube_, _Spotify_...)
+- `link`: public link to the music (it could be whatever you want like _YouTube_, _Spotify_...)
 - `artists`: Artists who collaborated for this music

 You will need to create a ManyToMany relationship between Artist and Music.

-Remember to update other templates if necessary.
+> Remember to update other templates if necessary 😉

 We want to:
 - create
 - read
 - updating
 - delete
-- Linking an artist to music
+- Link an artist to a music
-- removing an artist from music
+- Removing an artist from a music

-Don`t forget to manage mistakes.
+> Don't forget to handle errors 😄

 **Resources**
 - [ManyToMany with ENT](https://entgo.io/docs/schema-edges/#m2m-two-types)